DLR-AMR/t8code/pull_request_template.md

 - [ ] All new algorithms and data structures are sufficiently optimal in terms of memory and runtime (If this should be merged, but there is still potential for optimization, create a new issue).
 #### Tests
 - [ ] The code is covered in an existing or new test case using Google Test.
+- [ ] The code coverage of the project (reported in the CI) should not decrease.
+If coverage is decreased, make sure that this is reasonable and acceptable.
 - [ ] Valgrind doesn't find any bugs in the new code.
 [This script](https://github.com/DLR-AMR/t8code/blob/main/scripts/check_valgrind.sh) can be used to check for errors; see also this [wiki article](https://github.com/DLR-AMR/t8code/wiki/Debugging-with-valgrind).

 If the Pull request introduces code that is not covered by the github action (for example coupling with a new library):